AlessandroTadei/AlessandroTadei.github.io/projects.md

 This is a selection of the most important Data Science and Data Analysis projects I conducted.
 <br>
-Hover over the images for a short description!
+Click on the images for a short description of the project!